GoogleCloudPlatform/ml-on-gcp/gce/survival-training/README-tf-estimator.md

 ## Startup script

-We will use the [tf-estimator-startup.sh](./gce/tf-estimator-startup.sh) script, which is only a slight modification of [our origina dummy script](./gce/startup.sh).
+We will use the [tf-estimator-startup.sh](./gce/tf-estimator-startup.sh) script, which is only a slight modification of [our dummy original startup script](./gce/startup.sh).

 ## Instance metadata